FAQ

 Q: I submitted to your New Voices, contest, or award awhile ago.
 When can I expect to hear back?

-Regardless of acceptance or decline, you will hear back from us, we promise.
-For New Voices, you will hear back within 8-12 weeks from the day you submit.
-For contests and awards, the time frame is similar, but we frequently post information about exact announcement dates for the shortlist and winners online, via newsletter, and via our social media on Facebook and Twitter.
-Please check those at your convenience.
-You can also always review our previous winners here.
+Regardless of acceptance or decline, you will hear back from us.
+For New Voices, you will hear back within two to three months after you submit.
+For contests and awards, the time frame is similar but can run a bit longer, depending on the contest.
+We frequently post information about announcement dates for finalists and winners online, via our newsletter and social media.
+Please do not email us inquiring about the status of your submission unless more than four months have passed or you submitted to a Fast Response category.

 Q: Do my poems have to have a particular theme depending on the contest?

-No. We are not looking for any specific themes or motifs.
+No. We are not looking for any specific themes, unless contest guidelines say otherwise.
 Please share your favorite pieces with us without reservation!

 Q: Can I use curse words or questionable language in my submission?